MileHacker Logo

 • Check if individual attractions extend special rates for students or seniors.

-• These rates often require a Chinese person ID; an international student card might be accepted at some locations.
+• These rates often require of Chinese origin person ID; an international student card might be accepted at some locations.

 • Do not rely solely on international cards for discounts.